 Shy Girl, Mob Rules, and the AI Detection Problem

-The publishing world got its first real AI scalp this week, and the fallout is horrendous (and sad, honestly).
+The publishing world had its first real AI blow up this week, and the fallout is horrendous (and sad, honestly).

 On March 19, Hachette Book Group cancelled the US release of Shy Girl, a horror novel by Mia Ballard, and discontinued the UK edition.
 The reason?
 Hachette suspected large portions of the book were AI-generated.